-Shares in the Company and information on the Company are and will continue to be marketed and made easily and widely available to reach the intended categories of investors.
+Shares in the Company are and will continue to be widely available.
 The intended categories of investors are retail investors and non-retail, professional investors.
 Different Share Classes of a sub-fund are issued to different types of investors.
-Shares in the Company are and will continue to be marketed and made available widely to reach the intended categories of investors and in a manner appropriate to attract those categories of investors.

 APPENDIX I